Own website for artists and other creative: Why it is so important

 2. A warning of free website bubilder / free portfolio website website

-Many people search for the "best free website builder for artists" or a "free artist website" on Google.
-Others are looking for more specific information and compare different website builders such as Wix vs. Weebly vs. Blogger vs. Squarespace vs. Google Sites vs. Adobe Spark page and so on.
+Many people search Google for "best free website builder for artists" or "free artist website."
+Others look for more specific information and compare different website builders, such as Wix vs. Weebly vs. Blogger vs. Squarespace vs. Google Sites vs. Adobe Spark , and so on.

-Together with many other customizable websites, these platforms are aimed at those who are looking for a simple way to present their work online (these platforms, for example, enable you to set up simple websites for photo portfolios or graphic design portfolios, normally with higher-priced premium plans that are marketed in parallel).
+These platforms, along with many others, offer customizable websites and are aimed at those looking for a straightforward way to showcase their work online (for example, these platforms allow you to set up simple websites for photography portfolios or graphic design portfolios, usually with higher-priced premium plans marketed alongside them).

-These website builder are usually refined and aesthetically appealing, with drag-and-drop templates that are tempting for beginners.
-In fact, they can be a suitable option for those who want to create a website that they want to share with family or friends, or a temporary online portfolio, but they should never be used by someone who is seriously interested in Google's website and should be visited every day by hundreds or thousands of people.
+These website builders are typically slick and aesthetically pleasing, with drag-and-drop templates that are enticing for beginners.
+Indeed, these may be a suitable option for those looking to create a website to share with family or friends, or a temporary online portfolio, but they should never be used by anyone serious about having their website rank highly on Google and be visited by hundreds or thousands of people every day.

 For the best chances of success as a serious artist, you have to create your own original website. ”